dinomatic/docs.dinomatic.com/source/docs/spinoko/translation.md

 ### Single Language

-By default everything in Spinoko is on English, and you want to change that easily.
+By default everything in Spinoko is in English, and you can change that easily.
 If you're website has a single language, you don't need any additional plugins to translate the theme.
 All the text strings used in Spinoko can be edited, translated into any other language, in [Customizer &#8594; Strings](/docs/spinoko/customizations#strings).

 ### Multilingual

-Spinoko comes with 100% multilingual support, it can be used to build multilingual website.
-Depending on translation plugin you use, it may be a little different, but the main plugins such as WPML, Polylang can be used with Spinoko.
+Spinoko comes with 100% multilingual support, it can be used to build multilingual websites.
+The main plugins such as WPML, Polylang can be used with Spinoko, and depending on the translation plugin you use, it may be a little different.

 #### WPML

-[WPML](https://wpml.org) is one of the most popular and powerful multilingual plugin for WordPress.
+[WPML](https://wpml.org) is one of the most popular and powerful multilingual plugins for WordPress.
 It's been around for a long time and has great support in case you need it.
 Using WPML with Spinoko theme is quite straight-forward:

 - I assume you already have Spinoko theme installed and activated.